smussenden/2019-baltimore-climate-health-project-data-repo/memos/street-tree-analysis-july-01.md

 Most of the target neighborhoods are in the top 50 for greatest percent of young trees.
 In other words, the target NSAs have a greater percentage of young trees compared to live trees than do other neighborhoods in the city.

-The charts below show a pronounced shift toward the left of the graph for target NSAs compared with the top 15 NSAs with the largest trees.
+The charts below show this as a pronounced shift toward the left of the graph for target NSAs compared with the top 15 NSAs with the largest trees.

 _Click to enlarge_